 Being prolific, Lee kicked off early 2011 with the album World of Funk with the Ping Pong Orchestra.
 As implied by its title, Lee (with his beats, multiple instruments, and samples) took on the music of the world.
 World of Funk finds him playing everything from sitar to ektar, balaphone, tanpura, kalimba, steel drum, guitarron, Moroccan castanets, cithare, vibraphone, xylophone, bulbul tarang, charango, bouzouki, talking drum, and udu.
 In addition, he enlisted help from Brazilian vocalist and multi-instrumentalist Curumin, NOMO's Elliot Bergman, and British/Egyptian singer Natacha Atlas, among others.
 Also in 2011, Lee collaborated with singer/songwriter A.M. for the album Celestial Electric.
-Tabla Rock, his own exotic song-for-song (and then some) remake of the Incredible Bongo Band's Bongo Rock album, arrived in early 2012 from Ubiquity,; this was merely the first entry in what would be a prolific year.
-Next up was Reel to Reel by his Ping Pong Orchestra in mid-July, followed almost immediately by Synthesizers in Space a few weeks later. ~ Stacia Proefrock & Thom Jurek, Rovi
+Tabla Rock, his own exotic song-for-song (and then some) remake of the Incredible Bongo Band's Bongo Rock album, arrived in early 2012 from Ubiquity; this was merely the first entry in what would be a prolific year.
+Next up was Reel to Reel by his Ping Pong Orchestra in mid-July, followed almost immediately by Synthesizers in Space a few weeks later.
+In 2013, Lee once again paired with A.M. for the album La Musique Numerique.
+A year later, he contributed to the KPM library album project KPM: New York Trouble/Electric Progression. ~ Stacia Proefrock & Thom Jurek, Rovi